Chrome Extension Brings 'View Image' Button Back - Slashdot

 The real issue could be having a browser maker being the same entity as the content provider.
 AOL anybody?

-Eric's theorem strikes again (Score:2)
+Eric's theorem strikes again (Score:3)

 "For every technology, there is equal and opposite hacker technology"